bancolombia/data-mask/README.md

     }
     ```

-- Decrypting: Converting an encrypted string/json input value to its plain value.
+- Decrypting: Reverting an encrypted string/json input value to its original plain value.

     - From a composite String:
       Restoring `"masked_pair=***************4444|<credit card encrypted value>"` to `"1111 2222 3333 4444"`.